wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.1.0 =
+A few fixes and improvements for the free version.
+Major update for WP Ultimate Recipe Premium.

 = 2.0.10 =
 Tiny update.
 Improves recipe metadata with recipe rating